 Electroencephalography (EEG) is a monitoring method to record the electrical activity of the brain.
 Wearable EEG headsets position noninvasive electrodes along the scalp.
 The clinical definition of EEG is the recording of brain activity over a period of time.
 EEG electrodes pick up on and record the electrical activity in your brain.
-The collected signals are amplified and digitized then sent to a computer or mobile device for storage and data processing.
+The collected signals are amplified and digitized, and then sent to a computer or mobile device for storage and data processing.

 EEG Headset FAQ’s

 What is an EEG Headset?